 There are a few things that are keeping the internet down in New Zealand.

 New Zealand is an island in the middle of nowhere.

-Small Companies & Lack of Competition
+Small Companies and Lack of Competition

 This is the most interesting to me.
 A few smaller companies seem to be holding on to the fact that the internet in New Zealand is a scarce resource, and charging exorbitant rates for usage.
-These appear to be small companies working the local angle by setting up hotels, guesthouses and restaurants in the area with their customized routers.
+These appear to be small companies working the local angle by setting up hotels, guesthouses, and restaurants in the area with customized routers.

 These companies have been able to survive because of little competition and hotel owners who don’t know any better.
 The good news is that I see this changing rapidly in the next few months, and most of these companies who are gouging customers will need to change their model or go out of business in the next year or two.

 The wholesale price of internet access is far lower than it was three years ago, and we’re seeing those savings being slowly passed along to travelers.
 These small companies who continue to gouge their customers instead of changing their business strategies will quickly disappear.

 More free Wi-Fi availability in a town or city will make other local coffee shops and accommodation do likewise.
 We’ve already seen this in places like Queenstown and Picton.